11-12 April 2020 in Cambridge MA, USA, at MIT CSAIL

-The FOSSi Foundation is proud to announce Latch-Up, a conference dedicated to free and open source silicon to be held over the weekend of May 4th and 5th in Portland, Oregon, USA.
+The FOSSi Foundation is proud to announce Latch-Up, a conference dedicated to free and open source silicon to be held over the weekend of April 11-12 in Cambridge, Massachusetts, USA.

 We ask all Latch-Up participants to adhere to the the FOSSi Foundation code of conduct throughout the event.

 Attendees who are joining us at Latch-Up on behalf of their company and/or can claim the conference as professional training expense are encouraged to purchase a professional ticket.
 These ticket sales help us provide all that we do at Latch-Up and keep the event accessible to all members of the community.
 Professional ticket holders are able to get their company name printed on their name badge.

 The order system for professional tickets are not yet ready, but you can indicate your interest in a ticket when registering for the event.
 We hope to soon have this sorted out

 We encourage anybody involved in the open source semiconductor engineering space to come along and share your work or experience.
 Presentations slots as short as 3 minute lightning-talks and up to 30 minute talks including Q and A are available.

 So if you've designed, worked on or even just used open source IP cores and/or management systems, verification IP, build flows, SoCs, simulators, synthesis tools, FPGA and ASIC implementation tools, languages and DSLs, compilers, or anything related we'd love to have you join us to share your experience.

 Presentations are submitted through the registration form and we will let you know if your presentation was accepted.

 Latch-Up is free to attend, but we aim to provide catering and the like during the event.
 Latch-Up is also a great way to get your company or brand in front of lots of engineers and hackers on the day, and thousands more through recordings of the event.
 So please get in touch if you'd like to explore sponsorship opportunities.